-The Medical Research Fellowship Program (MRFP) at the George Washington University (GW) School of Medicine and Health Sciences (SMHS) provides international medical graduates with the opportunity to enhance their research and clinical skills, preparing them to be strong candidates for graduate medical education in the United States.
+The Medical Research Fellowship Program (MRFP) at the George Washington University (GW) School of Medicine and Health Sciences (SMHS) provides international medical graduates with the opportunity to enhance their research and clinical skills, preparing them to be strong candidates when applying for U.S. residency programs in the United States.
 Since the MRFP launched in 2012, 86% of research fellows have successfully matched into U.S. residency positions after completion of the program.

 The goals of the program include providing opportunities for research fellows to:

 - Develop a rich and longstanding relationship with a GW faculty member